5 Magical Realism Books Like Piranesi

 3. The Familiars

-Their friend is spearheading, and he wants to be in the good graces of the king.
-He is trooping down all of the women and making sure that they’re all locked up for being witches because they may have done something or had a pet, which maybe was familiar.
+Their friend is spearheading and wants to be in the king’s good graces.
+He is trooping down all of the women and ensuring they’re all locked up for being witches because they may have done something or had a pet, which maybe was familiar.
 It is an animal, which is the devil.

-It’s the devil taking form in an animal, and it follows witches around, and they communicate with their animal.
+It’s the devil taking the form of an animal, and it follows witches around, and they communicate with their animal.
 Fleetwood can’t bring a child to full birth.
-She always has miscarriages, full birth where she has miscarriages, and she needs a midwife to help her.
-She happens to find a midwife through bizarre circumstances in the forest, and her midwife then moves in with her.
-However, she seems to have some weird connection to the women that are also being done in the Pendle witch trials.
+She always has miscarriages full birth where she has miscarriages, and she needs a midwife to help her.
+She finds a midwife through bizarre circumstances in the forest, and her midwife then moves in with her.
+However, she seems to have some weird connection to the women also involved in the Pendle witch trials.

-In the meantime, Alice, who is the midwife, has some suspicions about Richard, and Fleetwood happens at the same time to find this letter.
-It shows that Richard, her husband, who she thought was a doting husband and loved her.
+In the meantime, Alice, the midwife, has suspicions about Richard, and Fleetwood simultaneously finds this letter.
+It shows that Richard, her husband, who she thought was a doting husband, loved her.
 The doctor tells Richard that she is not going to live through childbirth.
 You find that Fleetwood is trying to struggle against all of the males in her life.
 You must read this book after Piranesi.

 The Familiars